ibm-cloud-docs/watson-assistant/phone-actions.md

 ## Adding phone-specific responses to your assistant
 {: #phone-actions-add}

-To initiate a voice-specific interaction from a an action step, add a response within the `output.generic` array using the appropriate response type.
+To initiate a voice-specific interaction from a an action step, add a response within the `generic` array using the appropriate response type.
 For more information about using the JSON editor to add responses, see [Defining responses using the JSON editor](/docs/watson-assistant?topic=watson-assistant-assistant-responses-json).

 ## Applying advanced settings to the {{site.data.keyword.speechtotextshort}} service
 {: #phone-actions-speech-advanced}